Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Dual-color & Rainbow Suits

-* 5 suits are changed to be "touched" by two separate colors:
+* The suits are changed to be "touched" by two separate colors:
   1. Teal (blue / green)
   2. Lime (green / yellow)
   3. Orange (yellow / red)
   4. Cardinal (red / purple)
   5. Indigo (blue / purple)
 * A rainbow suit is added as a 6th suit.
-* The standard color clue types are available.

 ### White & Rainbow Suits

 * The purple suit is replaced with a white suit.
+* No color clues "touch" the white suit.
 * A rainbow suit is added as a 6th suit.

 ### Wild & Crazy